LucaBrizuela/Tiered-Bad-Bank/README.md

 - **Deployment:** The application is deployed to a cloud service for accessibility.

 ## Installation Guidelines
-1. Clone the repository: `git clone https://github.com/LucaBrizuela/Full-Stack-Banking-Application.git`
+1. Clone the repository: `git clone https://github.com/LucaBrizuela/Tiered-Bad-Bank.git`
-2. Navigate to the project directory: `cd Full-Stack-Banking-Application`
+2. Navigate to the project directory: `cd Tiered-Bad-Bank`
 3. Install dependencies:`npm install`
 4. Set up the environment variables:
 - Create a .env file in the root directory.